hw5773/vowifi-ue-testing-framework/README.md

     - P-CSCF forwards the registration message to I-CSCF.
     - Again, I-CSCF forwards the message to S-CSCF.
 (In our scenario, there is no special task for I-CSCF.
 I-CSCF is responsible for managing roaming.)
     - S-CSCF refers to HSS to authenticate the UE
     - Finally, UE establishes the IPsec channel with P-CSCF and is registered to the IMS server (that is, S-CSCF for the UE is alive and provides the service)

+## Machines
+  - I recommend having **a laptop with two network interfaces**: one is to communicate with the VoWiFi phones and the other is used to access the Internet.
+Note that some VoWiFi phones do not initiate the VoWiFi protocol if there is no Internet connection.

 ## Kernel settings
   - forwarding ipv6 packets should be enabled